 Make sure you are equipped with a plan before you start to sleep train.
 Being consistent will make all the difference in getting your baby to sleep.

 If you want a guide on how to stop nursing to sleep for your 4 month old through 2.5 year old, I have you covered!

 Get Better Sleep with The Baby D.R.E.A.M.
 System

 If you want someone to walk you through the process of sleep training, let me help.
 The Baby D.R.E.A.M.
 System is for babies 4 months through 2.5 years old.
 I’ll walk you through how to establish daily routines, sleep schedules, and sleep training techniques to help you break the sleep associations you no longer find beneficial!
 Check it out here.

 How Do I Get My Toddler to Sleep without Nursing?

 At some point, nursing to sleep becomes even more of a hindrance to sleep and nursing to sleep stops working as effectively.

-If your baby is waking up multiple times in the middle of the night to comfort nurse, it’s become a habit.
+If your baby is waking up multiple times in the middle of the night to comfort nurse, it has become a habit.
 We know most babies don’t need a night feed due to hunger at this age.